 Psychodynamic Psychotherapy, Psychoanalysis, Family Systems Therapy.

 Psychoanalytic psychotherapy, Psychoanalysis and Couples therapy training at the Institute for Contemporary Psychotherapy; Board Certified Diplomate in Clinical Social Work

 American Association for Psychoanalysis in Social Work; National Association of Social Workers; NYS Society of Clinical Social Work Psychotherapists; Faculty and supervisor, Institute for Contemporary Psychotherapy; Supervisor, Psychoanalytic Psychotherapy Study Center.

-When I think about what an individual or couple needs from a therapist, it's a listener who hears what is missing in their story - what they haven't thought of, what questions they haven't asked, with the goal of expanding their internal or interpersonal dialogue.
-With this in mind, I add my ear, particularly paying attention to what emotions or thoughts might be present, but are just out of awareness.
-You need me to empathically inquire, to offer new perspectives and to stimulate self-examination that opens pathways to new ways of thinking, feeling and communicating.
+When I think about what an individual or couple needs from a therapist, it’s a listener who hears what is missing in their story - what they haven’t thought of, what questions they haven’t asked that will help expand their perspectives.
+You need me to empathically inquire, to stimulate curiosity and self-examination to open new ways of thinking, feeling and communicating.
+With this in mind, I pay particular attention to what emotions or thoughts may be present, but are just out of awareness.

 I have found that there are some common goals that frequently emerge in my work:

 • Being able to better communicate with others, including resolving conflict

 • Getting “unstuck” from patterns and being more able to make life decisions